-- 2.4 The context within which local authorities and housing associations provide their services remains challenging: - Austere public finances are likely to continue into the next decade, meaning that previous expenditure levels are not sustainable and public leaders expect serious financial difficulty ahead; - Demand continues to rise, driven by complex needs, an ageing population and higher service expectations from citizens; - Technology ranging from use of mobile devices and applications to predictive analytics is now key to service delivery and offers opportunities along with significant risks; - Major, national programmes in areas like welfare and business rate reform, and structural changes mean the environment remains relatively unstable; - 2.5 The resultant efficiency and transformation programmes that councils are in the process of implementing and developing are profoundly altering each organisation's nature.
+2.4 The context within which local authorities and housing associations provide their services remains challenging:

+- Austere public finances are likely to continue into the next decade, meaning that previous expenditure levels are not sustainable and public leaders expect serious financial difficulty ahead; - Demand continues to rise, driven by complex needs, an ageing population and higher service expectations from citizens; - Technology ranging from use of mobile devices and applications to predictive analytics is now key to service delivery and offers opportunities along with significant risks; - Major, national programmes in areas like welfare and business rate reform, and structural changes mean the environment remains relatively unstable; - 2.5 The resultant efficiency and transformation programmes that councils are in the process of implementing and developing are profoundly altering each organisation's nature.
 Such developments are accompanied by potentially significant governance, risk management and internal control change. - 2.6 The challenge of giving value in this context, means that Internal Audit needs to: - Meet its core responsibilities, which are to provide appropriate assurance to Members and senior management on the effectiveness of governance, risk management and control arrangements in delivering the achievement of Council objectives; - Identify and focus its effort on areas of significance and risk, assisting the organisation in managing change effectively, and ensuring that core controls remain effective; - Give assurance which covers the control environment in relation to new developments, using leading edge audit approaches such as 'control risk self assessments' or 'continuous assurance' where appropriate; - Retain flexibility in the audit plan and ensure the plan remains current and relevant as the financial year progresses.

-Internal Audit Plan 2017/18
+Internal Audit Plan 2018/19

-2.7 The draft 2017/18 audit plans are included at Appendix A and B and contain a high level proposed outline scope for each audit; Appendix C details the agreed start months.
-The table below shows the estimated allocation of the total annual number of purchased audit days for the year.
+2.7 The draft 2018/19 audit plans are included at Appendix A and B and contain a high level proposed outline scope for each audit; Appendix C details the agreed start months.
+The number of days purchased in 2018/19 has reduced by 10% which for Watford, Shared Services and Three Rivers in totality equates to a reduction from 447 days (in 2017/18) to 402 days (in 2018/19).
+A similar reduction has been applied across all other SIAS partner Councils and was agreed by the

+SIAS Board.
+The table below shows the estimated allocation of the total annual number of purchased audit days for the year for the Watford and Shared Services Plans.

 WBC Shared Services Total

-Key Financial Systems 0 100 100
+Key Financial Systems 0 85 85

-Operational audits 52 0 52
+Operational audits 63 10 73

-Procurement Procurement 20 0 20
+Procurement 0 0 0

-Joint Reviews 10 0 10
+Shared Learning/Joint Reviews 5 0 5

-Counter Fraud 0 15 15
+Counter Fraud 0 0 0

-Risk & Governance 0 0 0
+Risk & Governance 5 0 5

-Ad-Hoc Advice 3 0 3
+Ad-Hoc Advice 2 0 2

-IT Audits 0 20 20
+IT Audits 0 47 47

-To Be Allocated 0 44 44
+To Be Allocated 0 0 0

 Follow Ups 10 0 10

-Strategic Support 36 0 36
+Strategic Support 37 0 37

-2016/17 Projects Requiring Completion 5 5 10
+2017/18 Projects Requiring Completion 5 6 11

-Total audit days 2017/18 136 184 320
+Total audit days 2018/19 127 148 275

-^{} This covers supporting the Audit Committee, monitoring, client liaison and planning for 2017/18.
+\ This covers supporting the Audit Committee, monitoring, client liaison and planning for 2019/20.